This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 The information may also relate to harm caused by another child, in which case both children, i.e. the suspected perpetrator and victim, must be referred – see also Abuse by Children and Young People who Display Sexually Harmful Behaviour Procedure.

-A referral must be made even if it is known that Children’s Social Care Services are already involved with the child/family.
-An NSCB1 referral form is not required on open cases.
-Referral co-ordinators in the MASH will alert the current social worker on new or recurring concerns made by the referrer.
+Contact must be made even if it is known that Children’s Social Care Services are already involved with the child/family.
+If you know the name of the social worker/practitioner, Customer Services can connect you to that person/team.

 If the case is open, the allocated social worker should be contacted to discuss new concerns arising.
 Alternatively advice may be sought from a Designated Senior Person or Named Professional from within the referrer’s own agency.